CodingTarik/Jarvis-Home/README.md

 # Jarvis Home
-Easily Manage your smart home with Jarvis Home
+Easily Manage your smart home with Jarvis Home.

 ## Table of Contents
   - [Preview](#preview)